Automation is the best answer to controlling cloud costs, especially if you work with modern solutions like containers and Kubernetes.

 Cluster cost breakdown & forecasting

-In CAST AI, you get a cost breakdown at the project, cluster, namespace, and deployment level.
+In CAST AI, you get a cost breakdown at the workload, node, cluster, namespace, and label level.
 Teams can analyze costs down to individual microservices and then generate a detailed forecast of their cluster costs for better planning.
-CAST AI uses universal metrics that work with all supported cloud service providers.
+CAST AI uses universal metrics that work across all three major cloud service providers.

-Spot.io breaks down the infrastructure costs of clusters and offers insights into each of the layers.
-Costs are broken down into namespaces and individual workloads within every namespace, with the option to filter them according to your container labels and annotations.
-For each workload, Spot.io displays compute and storage costs.
+Spot by NetApp breaks down the infrastructure costs of clusters and offers insights into each layer.
+You can break down the costs into namespaces and individual workloads within every namespace, with the option to filter them according to your container labels and annotations.
+For each workload, Spot by NetApp displays compute and storage costs.